Overview#

 The elements of CGNS address all activities associated with the storage of the data on external media and its movement to and from the applications programs.
 These elements include the following:

-Structure of a CGNS Database In this section, the conceptual structure of a CGNS database, and the nodes from which it is built, are discussed.
+In this section, the conceptual structure of a CGNS database, and the nodes from which it is built, are discussed.
 This describes the way in which the CGNS software “sees” the database, not necessarily the way in which it is implemented.
 The details of the implementation are left to the underlying database manager.

 A CGNS database consists of a collection of elements called nodes.
 These nodes are arranged in a tree structure that is logically similar to a UNIX file system.
 The nodes are said to be connected in a “child-parent” relationship according to the following simple rules:

-Each node may have any number of child nodes.
-Except for one node, called the root, each node is the child of exactly one other node, called its parent.
-The root node has no parent.
-Structure of a Node Each node has exactly the same internal structure.
-The entities associated with each node are the following: Node Identifier (ID) Name Label Data Type Dimension Dimension Values Data Child Table Node Identifier.
+Node Identifier.
 The Node ID is a floating point number assigned by the system when the database is opened or created.
 Applications may record the ID and use it to return directly to the corresponding node when required.
 The Node ID is valid only while the database is open; subsequent openings of the same database may be expected to yield different IDs.

 Name.
 The Name field holds a character string chosen by the user or specified by the SIDS to identify the particular instance of the data being recorded.

 Label.
 The Label, also a character string, is specified by the CGNS mapping conventions and identifies the kind of data being recorded.
-For example, a node with label Zone_t may record (at and below it) information on the zone with Name “UnderWing.”
+For example, a node with the label Zone_t may record (at and below it) information on the zone with Name “UnderWing.”
 No node may have more than one child with the same name, but the CGNS mapping conventions commonly specify many children with the same label.
 For some nodes, the mapping conventions specify that the name field has significance for the meaning of the data (e.g., EnthalpyStagnation).
 Although the user may specify another name, these “paper” conventions serve the transfer of data between users and between applications.
 These names and their meanings are established by the SIDS.

 Data Type, Dimension, Dimension Values, Data.
 Nodes may or may not contain data.
 For those that do, CGNS specifies a single array whose type (integer, etc.), dimension, and size are recorded in the Data Type, Dimension, and Dimension Value fields, respectively.
 The mapping conventions specify some nodes that serve to establish the tree structure and point to further data below but contain no data themselves.
 For these nodes, the Data Type is MT, and the other fields are empty.
 A link to another node within the current or an external CGNS database is indicated by a Data Type of LK